skillsreactor/skillsreactor.com/_videos/logging-dom-elements-as-objects.md

 ---
-name: Logging DOM Elements as Objects
+title: Logging DOM Elements as Objects
 vid: 4sZkQUIIzgc
 description: >-
     How to use console.dir() to log DOM Elements as objects instead of